KangLiao929/Awesome-Deep-Camera-Calibration/README.md

 More content and details can be found in our Survey Paper: [Deep Learning for Camera Calibration and Beyond: A Survey](https://arxiv.org/abs/2303.10559).

-## 📝 Changelog/News

-- [x] 2023.03.19: The survey of the arXiv version is online.
-- [x] 2024.01.05: The benchmark is released.
-Please refer to the dataset link and more details in [Benchmark](https://github.com/KangLiao929/Awesome-Deep-Camera-Calibration/blob/main/Benchmark/readme.md).
-- [x] 2024.06.04: More details about the calibrated camera parameters in our [Benchmark](https://github.com/KangLiao929/Awesome-Deep-Camera-Calibration/blob/main/Benchmark/readme.md) are updated.
-- [x] 2024.06.05: Update the survey paper (Section 3.3.3-Calibration with Reconstruction) with more technical discussions with NeRF, especially in the camera parameter initialization.
-- [x] 2024.06.05: Update the survey paper (supplementary material) with the evaluation on the constructed benchmark.
-- [x] 2025.02.24: Update the literature reviews for 2023 and 2024 (more than 100 new papers!).
-Please refer more details to our [arXiv-v3 version](https://arxiv.org/abs/2303.10559v3).

 ## 🚩Contents
 1. [Basics](#Basics)
 2. [Taxonomy and Statistics](#Taxonomy-and-Statistics)